-As first layer of the NER network, we add pre-trained character-level embeddings in order to isolate the effect of pre-training from the effect of the architecture and improve the F1 score on target items.
-We fine-tune \texttt{GloVe} vectors (\cite{pennington2014glove} in 50 dimensions) on our data using the \texttt{Mittens}\footnote{\texttt{Mittens}: \url{https://github.com/roamanalytics/mittens}} python package \cite{dingwall-potts-2018-mittens} and create 970 static vectors.
+To serve as the first layer in our NER network, we incorporate pretrained character-level embeddings.
+This allows us to isolate the impact of pretraining from the effect of the architecture and improve the F1 score for target items.
+We fine-tuned \texttt{GloVe} vectors (\cite{pennington2014glove}) in 50 dimensions using the \texttt{Mittens}\footnote{\texttt{Mittens}: \url{https://github.com/roamanalytics/mittens}} Python package \cite{dingwall-potts-2018-mittens}, resulting in the creation of 970 static vectors.
 On top of the generated static vectors, we add dynamic contextualized vectors using pre-training embeddings based on \texttt{BERT} \cite{devlin2019bert}, updating weights on our corpus of cases.
-Because the text of the \textit{case cover} is presented in a semi-structured format, we consider that it is unnecessary to perform pre-training.
+Given that the text within the \textit{case cover} is presented in a semi-structured format, we consider that it is unnecessary to perform pre-training.